 - Minimum overall grade point average of 3.0

 - Factor scores are calculated for each applicant based on his/her GPA and GRE scores.
 Factor scores of 390 or higher are viewed favorably.
 The formula for calculating the factor score is (GPA X 30) + GRE combined score (verbal + quantitative)

 - Applicants who do not meet these minimum requirements may be considered for admission on a case-by-case basis

 - Students can choose a thesis or nonthesis option.
 Students who chose the nonthesis option must complete a teaching practicum.

 A limited number of graduate assistantships are available.
 Graduate assistantships consist of working 20 hours a week assisting professors with research and/or teaching.
 See below for application.

-The application deadline for fall admission is July 15th.
-However, review of applications begins around May 1st, with consideration being given based on the date which application materials are received.
-All things being equal, applications received earlier will be given higher priority.
+The application deadline for fall admission is July 15; however, review of applications begins around May 1, with consideration given based on the date application materials are received.
+Applications received earlier will be given higher priority.
 See the application checklist for materials to be submitted.